Arranging a Funeral or Cremation in New York City

 What are New York City Funeral laws governing home death care, embalming & casket sales?

-New York is one of only 8 states that do require that families employ the services of a licensed funeral professional to conduct death care services.
+New York is one of only ten states requiring that families employ a licensed funeral professional to conduct death care services.
 Therefore, you are required to use the services of a funeral director even if you plan to conduct a home funeral.

-Caskets are not required by law in New York City, however, there may be cemetery or mausoleum restrictions regarding caskets and outer burial containers or vaults.
-The law does not require a casket for cremation but some type of containers such as a cardboard box or canvas pouch is usually required by the crematory.
+Caskets are not required by law in New York City.
+However, there may be cemetery or mausoleum restrictions regarding caskets and outer burial containers or vaults.
+The law does not require a casket for cremation, but some type of container, such as a cardboard box or canvas pouch, is usually required by the crematory.

 What are the green burial options in New York City?